paulos84/aurn2/readme.md

 defined in api/models.py scrapes the relevant values and saves them to the database.
 To run this method and update data, run the management command from the project root directory: py manage.py collectdata

-The API providing data since 21/01/2018 is available online from the root URL:  http://aurn-api.pauljd.me.
+The API providing data since January 2018 is available online from the root URL:  http://aurn-api.pauljd.me.
 The Django application was deployed using Amazon Web Services and it uses an AWS Lambda function triggered on an hourly basis by CloudWatch Events.

 URL Routes
 ----------